The League of Extraordinary Gentlemen: Black Dossier: Development

 According to Moore the Black Dossier was created because Moore was uncomfortable with the idea of O'Neill being unemployed during the planned hiatus between Volumes II and III of The League of Extraordinary Gentlemen.
-Wanting to do a source book for The League of Extraordinary Gentlemen Moore began writing the Black Dossier, expanding the original idea to including numerous different prose sections of different styles from a Fanny Hill "sequel" to a beatnik style story and a comic narrative that frames the Dossier sections.
+Wanting to do a source book for The League of Extraordinary Gentlemen, Moore began writing the Black Dossier, expanding the original idea to include numerous different prose sections of different styles from a Fanny Hill "sequel" to a beatnik style story and a comic narrative that frames the Dossier sections.

-Moore and O'Neill also took the main characters Mina Murray and Allan 60 years in the future out of fear that the Victorian era was already waning in interest.
-Because many of the characters used in the Black Dossier are not in the public domain, Moore became more creative in alluding to the characters identities but never directly revealing who they were, thus avoiding legal issues with the owners of those characters.
-For example, the character of "Jimmy" is a thinly veiled reference to James Bond; hints to this include owning Campion Bond's cigarette case and lighter, his preference for Vodka Martinis, having a scar from the novels, as well as owning James Bond trademark Walther PPK with 007 engraved on it.
+Moore and O'Neill also took the main characters Mina Murray and Allan 60 years into the future out of fear that the Victorian era was already waning in interest.
+Because many of the characters used in the Black Dossier are not in the public domain, Moore became more creative in alluding to the characters' identities but never directly revealing who they were, thus avoiding legal issues with the owners of those characters.
+For example, the character of "Jimmy" is a thinly veiled reference to James Bond; hints to this include owning Campion Bond's cigarette case and lighter, his preference for Vodka Martinis, having a scar from the novels, as well as owning a James Bond trademark Walther PPK pistol with 007 engraved on it.
 The names of other characters are shortened or otherwise changed to mask their origins: Mrs. Peel from the Avengers uses her maiden name throughout the graphic novel (here spelled "Night" instead of "Knight"), and Billy Bunter is only referred to by his first name.

-A DC press release confirmed it would not be released outside the United States "due to international copyright concerns and related issues".
-This was not an issue with previous volumes, as the Victorian setting meant that the majority of characters that were used were from works no longer under copyright.
-However, the book is available in the United Kingdom as well as in Canada.
+A DC press release stated at the time that it would not be released outside the United States "due to international copyright concerns and related issues".
+This was not a problem with the previous volumes, as the Victorian setting meant that most of the characters used were from works that are no longer in copyright, but the book is available in the United Kingdom and Canada.